agh-a2s/pyhms/docs/custom_demes.rst

-Adding Custom Demes to PyHMS
+Adding Custom Demes to pyHMS
 ============================

-This guide explains how to create your own custom deme implementations for PyHMS.
+This guide explains how to create your own custom deme implementations for pyHMS.

 Overview
 --------

-PyHMS allows you to extend the system with your own custom deme implementations.
+pyHMS allows you to extend the system with your own custom deme implementations.
 To create a custom deme, you need to:

 1. Define a new config class that inherits from ``BaseLevelConfig``
 2. Create a new deme class that inherits from ``AbstractDeme``